salsita/prism/docs/api/enhanceComponent.md

 # `enhanceComponent(Component)`

-Enhances Component so that it's possible to automatically wrap all the dispatched actions inside the component and state is automatically selected so that `connected` state is locally scoped.
+Enhances Component so that it's possible to automatically wrap all the dispatched actions inside the component and state is automatically unwrapped so that `connected` app state is locally scoped.

 #### Arguments